 570-943-3411 x106 or firstname.lastname@example.org

 Hawk Mountain hired Laurie as its first full-time research biologist.
-Today she boasts more than 25 years of service and oversees the Sanctuary's long-term migration monitoring programs, including the mammoth annual autumn hawk count, and the Sanctuary's natural history database.
+Today she oversees the Sanctuary's long-term migration monitoring programs, including the mammoth annual autumn hawk count, and the Sanctuary's natural-history database.

-An enthusiastic educator, Laurie also is a skilled interpretive naturalist and helps to train interns and volunteers in raptor identification.
-In 2010 the board selected her to serve as Director of Education for two years, and during this time she spreaheaded a rigorous planning process that resulted in the first-ever long-range plan for Hawk Mountain education programming.
+An enthusiastic educator, Laurie also is a skilled interpretive naturalist and helps train interns and volunteers in raptor identification.
+In 2010 the board selected her to serve as Director of Education for two years and during that time she spearheaded a rigorous planning process that resulted in the first-ever long-range plan for Hawk Mountain education programming.

 Jean-Francois Therrien, Ph.D.

 After completing an academic internship with Hawk Mountain in the fall of 2002, JF returned nine years later as Senior Research Biologist.
 He now leads the Sanctuary’s research projects in the Arctic and is also involved in several studies including the movement ecology of New World Vultures and Peregrine Falcons across the Americas.

 When he's not monitoring the long-term American kestrel nest-box program or helping with the migration counts from the Sanctuary’s lookout, JF can be found teaching statistics to Sanctuary trainees and enjoying life with his wife and two young children.